All About Logging

 /var/log/vncserver-x11.log

-The following notes apply to the table above:
+The following notes apply to the tables above:

 If the service is not running or the event log is full, connections cannot be established.